curl/everything-curl/usingcurl/telnet.md

 Once upon the time, systems provided telnet access for login.
 Then you could connect to a server and login to it, much like how you would do it with SSH today.
-That practice have fortunately now mostly been moved into the museum cabinets due to the insecure nature of the protocol.
+That practice has fortunately now mostly been moved into the museum cabinets due to the insecure nature of the protocol.

 The default port number for telnet is 23.